|Policy Number:||GP 9||Effective Date:||March 2023|

 3.1.
 The committee shall comprise nine (9) members.

-3.2.1. three (3) members appointed by Council as provided by the educational institutions delivering nursing education programs leading to entry to practice as a Registered Nurse;
+3.2.1. three (3) members as provided by the educational institutions delivering approved nursing education programs in Alberta;

-3.2.2. two (2) members appointed by Council as provided by employers of Registered Nurses, excluding the College;
+3.2.2. two (2) members as provided by employers of Registered Nurses, excluding the College;

 3.3.
 Any committee member may serve as Chair.

 3.4.
-The Chair shall be selected by Council on recommendation from Nominating Committee.
+The Chair shall be selected by Council on recommendation from the Nominating Committee.

 4.1.
 Members must not currently be a member of a College regulatory committee.

 4.2.
-Members shall meet the competence requirements defined by Nominating Committee, including maintaining confidentiality of all information from committee meetings.
+Members shall meet the competence requirements defined by the Nominating Committee.

 4.3.
 Council is responsible for removal of members.

 5.1.
-The term of office of committee members is three (3) years.
+The term of office of committee members is three (3) years, staggered with approximately one-third of these members appointed each year.

 A quorum is a majority of appointed members.